skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 **Attention**: These tests apply and remove the Policy CRD and associated Policies as CRs.
 Those have cluster-wise effect.
-For that reason, they cannot be run in parallel with any other tests, lest they'll fail.
+For that reason, they cannot be run in parallel with any other tests, lest those other tests will fail.

 # Note on files